Learn how to deter skunks from your home with seven simple but reliable steps and tricks!

 - Ammonia also deters skunks.
 Soak old rags in ammonia and place them under your deck or porch to keep skunks from coming in.

 - Citrus peels have natural skunk repellent qualities.
 Scatter orange or lemon peels around your property and under your deck or porch.

 These automatically turn on when an animal wanders too close and are a safe and natural way to keep the skunks away from your property.
 Place them strategically close to areas where you suspect skunks might want to shelter.

-- Drivable posts (.75") are much stronger and stiffer than standard line posts and can be pounded in with a dead-blow hammer or mallet.
-Installs easily...
+- DRIVABLE POSTS are much stronger and stiffer than standard line posts and can be pounded in with a dead-blow hammer or mallet.
+Installs easily in hard...

 7. Set a Trap

 Spring-loaded skunk traps lure the skunk inside with bait, then close the door behind them so they can't escape.
 The skunk is then carried away from your property and set free in the woods or another open, wild area.

 — Josephine Mills (@Josie_M_Mills) June 11, 2015